An asymptotic radius of convergence for the Loewner equation and simulation of $SLE_k$ traces via splitting

 It is now worth nothing that for any $y>0$, the dynamics of $t\mapsto Z_t(iy)$ is given by an SDE whose vector fields are smooth, bounded and with bounded derivatives since $\text{Im}(Z_t(iy))$ is increasing in $t$.
 Most notably, this gives the simple estimate $\text{Im}(Z_t(iy)) \geq y$.
 Any discretized process $\{\widetilde{Z}_{t_k}(iy)\}_{k\geq 0}$ obtained via the Ninomiya-Victoir scheme will also enjoy this lower bound on its imaginary part as

 for $z\in\mathbb{H}$ and $c \geq 0$.
 So when $y>0$, we can apply standard results from the SDE literature to $Z$ and $\widetilde{Z}$, which will establish convergence for the Ninomiya-Victoir scheme.
 In particular, the results of \cite{lyonsgaines1997variable} give theoretical guarantees for choosing step sizes based on the Brownian path itself whereas previous results on the convergence of algorithms simulating Loewner curves only consider predetermined and uniform time stepping \cite{tran2015convergence}.
-On the other hand, it was shown in \cite{kennedy2009slesim} that adaptive steps can significantly improve performance for SLE simulation.
+Moreover, it was shown in \cite{kennedy2009slesim} that adaptive steps can significantly improve performance for SLE simulation.
 Whilst our analysis concerns an adaptive Ninomiya-Victoir scheme, the following two theorems may also extend to the adaptive power series approximation proposed by Tom Kennedy in \cite{kennedy2009slesim}, where convergence results were not formally established.

 \begin{theorem} For almost all $\omega\in\Omega$ and any $\epsilon, y > 0$, there exists $\delta > 0$ such that for every partition $\mathcal{D} = \{0 = t_0 < t_1 < \cdots < t_N = 1\}$ of $[0,1]$ with $\,\mesh\mathcal{D} \leq \delta$, we have